Indre-V/animation-quiz/README.md

 * Best Practices - checks whether the page is built on the modern standards of web development.
 * SEO - checks if the website is optimised for search engine result rankings.

-Tests for Desktop and Mobile on Lighthouse Chrome:
+Tests for Desktop on Lighthouse Chrome:
 ![Lighthouse-Desktop-Chrome-Index](docs/lighthouse-desktop-chrome-index.png "Lighthouse-Desktop-Chrome-Index")

+Tests for Mobile on Lighthouse Chrome:
 ![Lighthouse-Mobile-Chrome-Index](docs/lighthouse-mobile-chrome-index.png "Lighthouse-Mobile-Chrome-Index")

 Tests for Desktop and Mobile on Lighthouse Edge:
 ![Lighthouse-Desktop-Edge-Index](docs/lighthouse-desktop-edge-index.png "Lighthouse-Desktop-Edge-Index")

+Tests for Desktop and Mobile on Lighthouse Edge:
 ![Lighthouse-Mobile-Edge-Index](docs/lighthouse-mobile-edge-index.png "Lighthouse-Mobile-Edge-Index")